nlhkabu/nlhkabu.github.io/_posts/2014-11-18-on-creativity.md

 I have always considered myself to be creative.
 One of my earliest memories was drawing in my family lounge room at a child-size portable desk - it was bright yellow and had compartments on the side where I kept my pencils, crayons and textas.

 My parents encouraged my creativity - I always had supplies and tried lots of things - sewing, cooking, cake decorating, painting, beading, pottery, paper making.
-I likened myself to my Grandma or Aunty Julie who between them demonstrated that being creative was fun and fulfilling.
+I likened myself to my Grandma or Aunty Julie who between them taught me that being creative was fun and fulfilling.

 ## STEM != Creativity